ircv3/ircv3-specifications/extensions/multiline.md

 For server implementations and operators, consider the impact of relaying a large multiline batch.
 In particular, the potential to exhaust client send queue budgets, which will either result in client disconnection (a denial-of-service attack) or degraded client performance.

 Each additional protocol line carries extra metadata beyond the message content, such as the sender's full source mask, the command, and the target.
 This means that the byte size of a multiline batch sent to clients will typically be a function of max-lines as well as max-bytes.
-Configuring max-bytes, max-lines, and the send queue length together is reommended to mitigate these issues.
+Configuring max-bytes, max-lines, and the send queue length together is recommended to mitigate these issues.

 Additionally, in the context of flood protection and throttling of incoming messages, keep in mind that clients might send an entire batched multiline message all at once.